-To ensure that tap water is safe to drink, the Department of Health and U.S. Environmental Protection Agency prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+To ensure that tap water is safe to drink, the Department of Health and U.S. Environmental Protection Agency prescribe regulations that limit the amount of certain contaminants in water provided by a public water system.

 The Food and Drug Administration and the Washington Department of Agriculture regulations establish limits for contaminants in bottled water that must provide the same protection for public health.